 Food Fun

-My chickens love fresh cabbage, but my husband hates when I use his drill press to drill through it to hang.
+My chickens love fresh cabbage, but my husband hates when I use his drill press to drill through it to hang it.
 If you haven’t done that, I suggest you don’t.
 It’s really messy.
 These Chick-N-Veggie Balls are a really awesome alternative to a drill press for hanging up fresh fruits and veggies.
-You can also leave then on the ground and watch the chickens play a little game of soccer with it.
+You can also leave them on the ground and watch the chickens play a little game of soccer with them.
 It’s super fun to watch.
 Almost as fun as watching them play keep-away with cherry tomatoes.
 There is a smaller 3″ veggie ball on the market, but I found the smaller one was a pain to open and close.
 This one is a lot easier to use.
 We hang ours using a bungee cord attached to the rafters and hooked to the O-ring at the end of the chain that comes with the ball.

 The Perfect Candler

 If you’re incubating eggs, you’re going to want to candle them.
-Not only does candling make sure you don’t have rotten egg explosions, it’s just plain fun to see what’s going on in that egg.
+Not only does candling make sure you don’t have rotten egg explosions, but it’s also just plain fun to see what’s going on in that egg.
 We used a cheap mini flashlight we got at a convenience store for years.
 I didn’t feel I was missing out by not having an official candler.
 If you’re on a budget, stick to a flashlight with LED bulbs.
 If you’re looking for something extra and you’ve got the funds, the Magicfly Bright Cool LED Light Egg Candler is pretty nifty.
 It’s cooler in temperature than a flashlight, so you don’t have to rush in an attempt to keep the eggs from heating up.
 It’s also bright enough to see detail in dark eggs.

 A Cleaner Nest Box

 We use to use pine shavings or hay dropped by the goats for our nest boxes, but someone suggested using nest pads and I’m glad they did.
 The eggs are cleaner and they don’t break, even if there is a scuffle in the nest box.
 You’ll come to realize that every hen wants to lay in the same box and that leads to these scuffles.
 We have some patient ladies that will wait patiently for their turn for the coveted nest box, but others will bully their way in.
 It’s very frustrating to find eggs broken.
 It’s also a real pain to clean up the mess when that happens.
 If an egg breaks on a nest pad, you can just pull out the whole pad and hose it down.
-The first set we got were a plastic set that resembled one of those nubby welcome mats.
+The first set we got was a plastic set that resembled one of those nubby welcome mats.
 I wasn’t a huge fan of those and the chickens weren’t either.
 I much prefer the Precision Pet Excelsior Nesting Pads.
 We replace them quarterly because they don’t hold up for a lot longer than that.

-Predator Protection for Backyard Chickens
+Predator Protection for Laying Hens

 Predators happen.
 I don’t care where you live.
-Our small scale homestead is on a busy road just outside of town.
-Street lights flood most of our property.
+Our small-scale homestead is on a busy road just outside of town.
+Streetlights flood most of our property.
 We still had a fox this year and we’ve dealt with raccoons in the past.
 I highly recommend reading the article above that talks about keeping your backyard chickens safe from predators.
 In addition to the tips you find there, these PredatorGuard Solar Powered Predator Deterrent Lights are a huge help.
 They have non-solar ones, but it’s nice to not have to run extension cords all over the place.
 Just this past year we attached two to our chicken tractor.
 That allowed us to move the birds anywhere in the yard we wanted to without fear of Mr. Fox nabbing them.
 They can also be used in the garden which is pretty handy when you are dealing with nighttime marauders.

 My Favorite Feed

 I’m a MannaPro girl inside and out when it comes to feeding all of our livestock, not just the laying hens.
 Organic isn’t cheap.
 I’m not going to say it is.
 MannaPro offers one of the cheaper organic options, but we still do more to cut our costs.
-We ferment our feed, grow fodder, and we compost in the chicken run.
+We ferment our feed, grow fodder, and compost in the chicken run.
 Both of these things help to cut the cost so we can afford to feed organic feeds.
 Eggs from hens raised on MannaPro often have stronger shells and the poop stink it’s as bad as it’s been when we’ve tried other brands.
 Yes, that is something important to consider.
 You don’t want to hold your nose every time you go into the coop.
-They offer layer pellets as well as starter crumbles, but shop around.
+They offer layer pellets as well as starter crumbles but shop around.
 Amazon isn’t always the best deal.